#461: Python in Neuroscience and Academic Labs Transcript

 52:36 we were sticking wires in brains and actually doing real neuroscience.

-52:45 were working on the original word to them.
+52:46 on the original word to them.

-52:48 So this is in my mind, like the grandfather of the LLM.
+52:48 So this is, in my mind, like the grandfather of the LLM.

 53:00 But we were really excited then doing kind of semantic modeling of how much further kind